A word from the Art School Director

 The Art School has a proud history in quality art education; a warm and friendly atmosphere with classes in four, ten week terms, using medium, such as oil, acrylic, watercolour and pastel.
 Subjects ranging from life drawing/painting, portraiture, still life, botanical and plein air, to expressive classes all taught by our team of very talented and dedicated artist teachers.

 Our programme offers a ‘Diploma’ course for the dedicated student wanting a more complete art education in a wider range of painting and drawing disciplines.
-On successful completion the student is recognised as a member of the Royal Art Society.

 Regular ‘Sketch Clubs’ (no tuition) offer a safe supervised venue for life drawing and portraiture in the spacious, well equipped studios.

 During the year we hold workshops by specialised guest teachers who are all experts in their chosen field.

 The highlight of the Art School year is the “RAS Art School Exhibition”, where all students are invited to participate in this annual exhibition with a full gala opening including awards and prizes.

 A friendly class from pastel specialist Greg Hansell, developing skills of colour and layering of colours, painting still life and plein-air with a new subject each week, highlighting different aspects for the student to observe.
 A class with a strong link to examples in art history and the way many artists observed and expressed many varied subjects.